 The hike to the waterfall takes about 10–15 minutes from the parking lot.
 The trail is easy, with some parts being steep and slippery, but nothing demanding.
 The path is not suitable for strollers or wheelchairs.

 As the name suggests, there are two waterfalls here, not just one.
-The main one has a larger pool — perfect for a refreshing swim or some beautiful couple shots.
+The main one has a wide, shallow pool that’s perfect for a refreshing swim or some postcard-worthy couple shots.

-The water is shallow near the edge and gradually gets deeper closer to the falls, so even if you’re not a confident swimmer, you’ll be fine.
+The water is shallow near the edges and gradually deepens closer to the falls, so even if you’re not a strong swimmer, you’ll feel comfortable here.

-You’re allowed to fly a drone, which is a nice bonus — just keep in mind that early morning light creates a lot of shadows from the surrounding trees.
-If you’re aiming for stunning drone footage, midday light is usually best.
+You’re allowed to fly a drone here, which is a nice bonus.
+Just keep in mind that early morning light creates heavy shadows from the surrounding trees.
+If you’re hoping to get clean footage or wide, dramatic shots, midday is usually the best time to fly.

 5. Visit Banyuwana Amertha Waterfalls